GSA/data-strategy/pages/team.md

 **Regina Powers**, Economist, Office of the Under Secretary for Economic Affairs, U.S. Department of Commerce
 **Bryant Renaud**, Performance Analyst, Office of Management and Budget, Executive Office of the President
 **Parth Tikiwala**, Business Data Management Specialist, U.S.National Archives and Records Administration, on detail to Office of Management and Budget, Executive Office of the President
-**Erin Simpler**, Business Intelligence Analyst, Consumer Financial Protection Bureau
+**Erin Simpler Kellett**, Business Intelligence Analyst, Consumer Financial Protection Bureau
 **Teresa Smith**, Chief Data Office/Director of Strategic Data Services, U.S. Department of Defense
 **Rebecca Williams**, Digital Service Expert, Office of Management and Budget, Executive Office of the President